MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 >[!Note]
 >When you add or remove users to the dashboard, the change will go into effect in 24 hours.

 In Viva Insights, the Copilot Dashboard is accessible in the Microsoft Teams and web app.
-Access controls are managed by Global admins.
+Global admins manage access controls.

 For customers who use Microsoft Entra ID (formerly known as Azure Active Directory) to manage user profile data like organization or manager data, the Copilot Dashboard is automatically available to a limited number of users.
 Access is based on Microsoft Entra ID Data, specifically the manager hierarchy attribute.
 Global admins can disable access at any time.